Ilias Zouros: Club coaching career

 Some of the teams Zouros has been a head coach of include: Olympiacos Piraeus, Sagesse Beirut, Peristeri Athens, Aris Thessaloniki, Paris Basket Racing, Panellinios Athens, Žalgiris Kaunas, and Efes Istanbul.

 He was named the 2010 EuroCup Coach of the Year.
 He returned to coach Žalgiris Kaunas in 2013.
 He was fired after a poor start in the season.

 On 25 June 2019, he signed with Peristeri of the Greek Basket League.
 On 29 November 2019, his contract has been terminated by Peristeri.

 On 26 January 2024, Zouros signed as head coach of AEK Athens of the Greek Basket League for the rest of the season.

 On June 6 2024, Ilias Zouros resigned as head coach Sagesse SC Of the Lebanese Basketball League for the 2024-2025 season.

-On October 27, following Maroussi's defeat by Panionios, and Nikos Vetoulas resigning, Maroussi has appointed Zouros as the team's new head coach.
-His partnership with Maroussi lasted less than two months, with Zouros being replaced by Fotis Takianos on December 9.

 National team coaching career

 Greece (2011–2012)

 Zouros was announced as the new head coach of the senior men's Greek national basketball team in March 2011.
 He coached Greece at the EuroBasket 2011.
 After the failure of Greece to qualify for the 2012 Summer Olympics at the 2012 FIBA World Olympic Qualifying Tournament, Zouros' contract to coach the Greek national team was not renewed.